Changissnz/nu_merchant_principal/README.md

 improvements because the gains from their efforts cannot be retained.
 They may oscillate between layers near and far.
-This oscillation of sufferance is one example of the reactive-chain feature in use at this stage of the smart-boa's constriction.
+This oscillation of sufferance is one example of the reactive-chain feature in use at this stage, the smart-boa's constriction.
 Factors such as inversion turns their energy against them.
 Reversion obstructs them.
 And there is also the base force of the pulse's move.